AGSeifert/DoubleqpcR/README.md

 #### Delta Cq plots

 - `plot.delta.Cq.box()` Boxplots
-- `plot.delta.Cq.overview` Data overview
+- `plot.delta.Cq.overview()` Data overview

 #### Regression Analsysis
 - `regression.delta.Cq()` will perform model generation, plot and cross validation
+- the shifted square root transformation can be used for the regression analysis.
+- `reTransform()` will transform the values back to percentages / proportions.

 ## References
-Packages used:
+Packages used in this project:

 - investR - [GitHub](https://github.com/bgreenwell/investr)